Improved and Formal Proposal for Device Independent Quantum Private Query: Analysis of the protocol

 \subsection{Correctness of the Protocol}

-First we prove the correctness of the protocol. \begin{theorem} For honest Alice and honest Bob scenario, at the end of $\kep$ Alice could correctly guess only $(1 - \cos{\theta})kN$ fraction of the entire raw key $R$. \end{theorem} \begin{proof} After the key establishment phase and the DI testing phase for POVM elements, Bob and Alice share $kN$ raw key bits.
+First we prove the correctness of the protocol. \begin{theorem} In honest Alice and honest Bob scenario, at the end of $\kep$, Alice can correctly guess (on average) only $(1 - \cos{\theta})kN$ many bits of the entire raw key $R$. \end{theorem} \begin{proof}

+After the key establishment phase, Bob and Alice share $kN$ raw key bits.
 These raw key bits were generated from $kN$ copies of maximally entangled states of the form

-where, $\ket{0'}=\cos{\theta}\ket{0}+\sin{\theta}\ket{1}$ and $\ket{1'}=\sin{\theta}\ket{0}-\cos{\theta}\ket{1}$.
+where, $\ket{0'}= (\cos{\theta}\ket{0}+\sin{\theta}\ket{1})$ and $\ket{1'}= (\sin{\theta}\ket{0}-\cos{\theta}\ket{1})$.
 Here $\theta$ may vary from $0$ to $\frac{\pi}{2}$.

 The generation of such $kN$ raw key bits can be redefined as follows.